mstrippolidev/fastapi-aws-tutorial/README.md

-# Tutorial to Deploy FastAPI App in AWS
+# Tutorial to Deploy FastAPI App in AWS as Lambda function

 Welcome to this step-by-step guide on deploying a FastAPI application to AWS using Lambda, S3, and RDS.
 This repository serves as my personal reference to remember how to set up a FastAPI app in AWS.
 I've aimed to make the instructions as clear as possible so that anyone else can benefit from it as well.